 One of the most controversial features of Android is the use of Java programming language for System and User Apps.
 Having a Java SDK (Software Development Kit) allows rapid development of high-quality Apps, that are processor-independent.
 On the other hand, Java is known to make bad utilization of system resources, especially memory.
 Despite various code enhancements over the years, Android still struggles with bad device responsiveness and limited multitasking capabilities.
-Today, we’ll see how we can improve Android’s performance by tweaking the VM heap size.
+Today, we’ll see how we can tweak VM heap size to improve Android’s performance.

 A typical Java implementation relies on a tool known as Virtual Machine (VM).
 This is responsible to compile Java code into byte-code, and then execute the latter on the device processor.
 The VM uses a special memory space, the Heap space, to allocate memory to Objects and JRE classes of each App.
 When an App utilizes all the available heap space, the VM runs Garbage Collection: Objects that sit in the Heap space and are not referenced, are destroyed and memory used by them is freed.
 Garbage Collection utilizes CPU power and can affect user interface responsiveness when it is running.

 On Android, the VM (Dalvik up to Android 4.x and ART from 5.x onward) uses a predefined heap size for Apps, which is passed through configuration properties inside the build.prop file.
 Usually, heap size is relative to the RAM size of the Android device.
 So, an Android device with 1 GB of RAM will normally have a heap size of 128 MB and a device with 2 GB RAM a heap size of 256 MB.
 However, these values do not take any usage scenarios in mind and do not perform equally well in all cases.

 VM Heap Size Configuration